FabLabLimerick/fablablimerick.github.io/app/_posts/events/2016-06-04-EVENTS-FAMbootcamp.md

 layout: single-event
 category: events
 permalink: /events/FAMbootcamp/
 excerpt: "CALL FOR PROJECTS OPEN.
-Future Artist-Maker is a programme which explores the potential for artists to experiment with digital fabrication in their artistic practice."
+Future Artist-Makers is a programme which explores the potential for artists to experiment with digital fabrication in their artistic practice."
-hours: "July 4th - July 15th"
+hours: "July 4th - July 16th"
 description: "CALL FOR PROJECTS OPEN.
-Future Artist-Maker is a programme which explores the potential for artists  to experiment with digital fabrication in their artistic practice."
+Future Artist-Makers is a programme which explores the potential for artists  to experiment with digital fabrication in their artistic practice."
 fee: "Free"
 slug: FAMbootcamp
 past: false